salesforce/anypoint-client-go/user/docs/User.md

 `func (o *User) HasOrganizationPreferences() bool`

 HasOrganizationPreferences returns a boolean if a field has been set.

+### GetPrimaryOrganization

+`func (o *User) GetPrimaryOrganization() PrimaryOrganization`

+GetPrimaryOrganization returns the PrimaryOrganization field if non-nil, zero value otherwise.

+### GetPrimaryOrganizationOk

+`func (o *User) GetPrimaryOrganizationOk() (*PrimaryOrganization, bool)`

+GetPrimaryOrganizationOk returns a tuple with the PrimaryOrganization field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrimaryOrganization

+`func (o *User) SetPrimaryOrganization(v PrimaryOrganization)`

+SetPrimaryOrganization sets PrimaryOrganization field to given value.

+### HasPrimaryOrganization

+`func (o *User) HasPrimaryOrganization() bool`

+HasPrimaryOrganization returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)